-Evacuation is required for students' safety and for the safety of the Fire Department, Police, Campus Security, and Residence Life Staff who provide aid during such circumstances.
+- Evacuation is required for students' safety and for the safety of the Fire Department, Police, Campus Security, and Residence Life Staff who provide aid during such circumstances.
 Failure to evacuate is perceived as an obstruction of these person's attempts to provide such aid.
 It is considered a serious offense and will result in disciplinary consequences.
 Pranks or malicious use of fire alarm systems will not be tolerated.
 Activating a false alarm or removing or damaging an alarm is a misdemeanor.
-Offenders may be referred to the appropriate judicial official.
+Offenders may be referred to the appropriate judicial official. - 2.
+Persons activating false alarms, tampering with, or interfering with the operation of fire alarms or fire equipment (including smoke detectors, carbon monoxide detectors, and/or fire extinguishers), or interfering with efforts of firefighting personnel are subject to prosecution under the laws of the State of Iowa.
+These acts may result in immediate dismissal from the residence hall, apartment, or the college.